Navigation

 Programme structure

-A PhD is a three-year study based on a master's degree or other equivalent education.
-The programme consists of a coursework component of 30 ECTS and artistic doctoral work.
+The PhD-programme is a three-year study that builds on a five-year Master's degree or other equivalent education.
+The programme consists of a coursework component of at least 30 credits and a doctoral work estimated to 2,5 years full-time work.

-The coursework and the doctoral work are done at the same time, but the coursework component must be completed and approved before the doctoral work is evaluated.
+The coursework and the artistic doctoral work are completed in parallell, but coursework component must be completed and approved before the artistic doctoral work is assessed.

 Coursework component